sphericalcylinder/MetalCompute/docs/mainpage.md

 To create a MTLCompute::Texture2D, you specify a gpu, width, and height.

-To create a MTLCompute::Texture that holds 100 floats (10x10):
+To create a MTLCompute::Texture that holds 100 floats total (10x10):
 ```cpp
 #include "MTLCompute.hpp"